 Budgeting your money can be tricky when you’re single, and it gets even more complicated when combining finances as a couple.
 Merging different perspectives and habits on managing money may cause some friction between you and your partner, but things will fall into place when you work together as a team.

-Having honest—and sometimes difficult—conversations about spending habits and money values and goals early on (even before you’re married) can help immensely.
+Having honest—and sometimes difficult—conversations about spending habits, money values, and goals early on (even before you’re married) can help immensely.
 Ignoring or avoiding this topic is a recipe for discord and misunderstanding.
 Proactively communicating and getting clear on your joint financial goals can prevent conflict later on and also be a springboard for informed decision-making and greater unity as a couple.

 How to Budget as a Couple